Dorian

 Amara: Sure, just let me know when.

-He typed back: Saturday?
+Saturday?
 I’ll come to you.

 Amara: See you Saturday😊

-Dorian’s heart did somersaults when he saw she sent a smiley emoji with smiling eyes.
-That means she’s excited, right?
-He thought to himself.
 Then he tossed his phone on the bed and leaned back, eyes closed.
 He smiled to himself, looking forward to Saturday.

-It was the kind of day that made Dorian forget, just for a little while, how heavy the semester had started to feel.
+It was Friday afternoon, the kind of day that made Dorian forget, just for a little while, how heavy the semester had started to feel.
 The sun was still out, casting long golden slants through the dining hall windows, and he and David were tucked in a booth near the back, picking at a plate of apple slices, peanut butter cups, and trail mix.

 He wasn’t even pretending to focus on homework.
 Not when he had a date set for tomorrow.
 Not when Amara had said yes.